Google Workspace

 What You Get

-- Read and search Gmail messages
+- Read, search, label, and draft Gmail messages

-- View and create Google Calendar events
+- View, create, and respond to Google Calendar events

-- Access Google Docs, Sheets, and Slides
+- Read AND edit Google Docs, Sheets, and Slides (append, find/replace, comments, slide editing)

-- Search across your Google Drive
+- Search and organize your Google Drive

 Prerequisites